Ali Akbar Velayati: Later years

 Velayeti was appointed to the Strategic Council on Foreign Relations in 2006.
 He appears to be close to Supreme Leader Ali Khamenei, serving as his advisor on international affairs and writing the introduction to Khamenei's book Palestine.
 He attended funeral service of Imad Mughniyah, who had been killed on 12 February 2008, representing Khamenei on 14 February in Lebanon.

 On 30 October 2013, Velayati became head of Center for Strategic Research, being appointed by Ali Akbar Hashemi Rafsanjani.
 He was succeeded by Hassan Rouhani.

 In November 2019, the United States Treasury Department has sanctioned Velayati.

 Presidential campaigns

 2005 presidential election

-Velayati was under consideration by the conservative alliance of Iran as a possible candidate for 2005 presidential election, but he announced that he did not accept candidacy of the conservative alliance and would run as an Independent.
+Iran's conservative alliance considered Velayati a possible candidate for 2005 presidential election.
+Still, he announced that he did not accept the candidacy of the conservative alliance and would run as an Independent.
 He finally decided not to run.
 It was speculated that he did not want to run against Rafsanjani.

 2013 presidential election

 He announced his candidacy for the 2013 presidential election and was supported by some conservative groups.
-He promised a strong external relationship with community reconciliation, and more diplomatic relations with Europe and the United States.
+He promised a robust external relationship with community reconciliation and more diplomatic relations with Europe and the United States.
 He also criticized President Ahmadinejad's foreign policy.
-He received 2,268,753 of the votes, coming in fifth place.
+He received 6.4% (2,268,753) of the votes, coming in fifth place.